nrdg/groupyr/doc/contributing.rst

 Contributing to *groupyr*
 #########################

-*groupyr* is an open-source software project.
+*Groupyr* is an open-source software project.
 This means that you are welcome to use it (see `LICENSE
 <https://github.com/richford/groupyr/blob/main/LICENSE>`_ for details).